 Vivekananda Kendra – The Living Memorial

-The Rock Memorial can be visited throughout the year from 7:00 AM to 5:00 PM.
-Charges for entry is Rs.
-10, still camera is Rs.
-10 and video camera is Rs.
-50 and ferry charges Rs.
-20 per head.
-Bountiful lodging and accommodation facilities are available for tourists to avail.
+The Vivekananda Rock Memorial remains open throughout the year from 7:00 AM to 5:00 PM.
+The entry fee is Rs.
+10, while charges are Rs.
+10 for still cameras and Rs.
+50 for video cameras.
+Additionally, ferry services cost Rs.
+20 per person.
+Tourists can also find ample lodging and accommodation facilities in and around Kanyakumari.

-Kanyakumari located at a distance of 19 kilometres from Nagercoil and 90 kilometres from Thiruvananthapuram is well connected by bus with major South Indian cities.
-The nearest rail head is Kanyakumari Junction (around 1.5 kilometre away) and nearest airport is Trivandrum International Airport (around 95 kilometres away).
+Kanyakumari lies about 19 kilometres from Nagercoil and 90 kilometres from Thiruvananthapuram and enjoys good road connectivity with major South Indian cities.
+The nearest railway station is Kanyakumari Junction, located roughly 1.5 kilometres away.
+Meanwhile, Trivandrum International Airport, about 95 kilometres away, serves as the nearest airport.

 Epilogue